subproject9/Ghost-Private-Server-with_SSL/README.md

-# Ghost-Private-Server-with_SSL
-Script installs and configures SSL using Cloudflare DNS verification on Ubuntu 24.04

 # Ghost Blog Installation & Backup Scripts for Ubuntu

 This repository contains a set of scripts to automate the installation and backup of a Ghost blog on an Ubuntu 24.04 server.
 The installation script is designed for a server that is not publicly accessible and uses Cloudflare's DNS for Let's Encrypt SSL certificate verification.